-An Education, Health and Care Plan must name the school the child attends, and the procedure followed to amend the Plan to name a new school are those that are specified in the Code of Practice for SEN. We are required to try, wherever possible, to place children in accordance with parental preference if the school requested by parents can meet the child's needs and the request does not compromise the efficient use of resources or the efficient education of other children.
+An Education, Health and Care Plan must name the school the child attends, and the procedure followed to amend the Plan to name a new school are those that are specified in the Code of Practice for SEN. We are required wherever possible, to place children in accordance with parental preference through the formal consultation process and must consult any setting specified by a parent or carer and if the school requested by parents can meet the child's needs and the request does not compromise the efficient use of resources or the efficient education of other children.
 In Doncaster, a wide range of educational provision is available for children with identified barriers to learning.
 The requirements of the Code of Practice for Special Educational Needs are implemented and these ensure that children with an ECHP are not disadvantaged in their choice of school at any age.

-The Statutory Review of your child's ECHP, held in the year prior to their admission to school (during nursery), or during National Curriculum Year 2 (aged 6-7 years) for those children who attend infant schools, or during Year 5 (aged 9-10 years) is expected to consider your child's future school placement.
+The Statutory Review of your child's ECHP, held in the year prior to their admission to school (during nursery), or during National Curriculum Year 2 (aged 6-7 years) for those children who attend infant schools, or during Year 6 (aged 10-11 years) is expected to consider your child's future school placement.
 This will provide you with sufficient time for you to make any necessary enquiries before you have to make a decision on which school/s to request.
+The statutory deadline for naming a school in section I in the above scenario is the 15th of February of the year in which this transition takes place.